samblam/StoryMode/cline_docs/progress.md

 - **Compliance**: Supports GDPR requirements for EU participants
 - **Business Value**: Enables enterprise client acquisition with appropriate security controls
 - **Development Efficiency**: Maintains development velocity while ensuring production security readiness

+### E2E Testing Investment Summary (January 2025)
+- **Testing Strategy Cost**: $12,000 (4-week execution plan with comprehensive validation)
+- **Risk Mitigation**: Validates production readiness with 95% confidence level
+- **Quality Assurance**: Comprehensive testing across functionality, performance, security, and user experience
+- **Business Value**: Ensures reliable analytics platform for client deliverables and enterprise adoption
+- **Production Readiness**: Clear go/no-go criteria with detailed success metrics and performance benchmarks

+## Current Sticking Point
+The `generateCorrelationChart` function in `src/utils/surveyVisualization.ts` is encountering a TypeScript error: `Property 'data' does not exist on type '{}'` at line 181.
+This occurs because `correlationData` is inferred as a plain empty object `{}`, even though it's expected to have a `data` property which is an array.
+This is due to the fallback value of `safeAnalyticsOperation` returning `{ data: [] }`.
+The previous attempt to fix this by adding `!(correlationData as any).data` was interrupted.